chenjialigrenet/meal-planner/README.md

 ## Distinctiveness and Complexity

-This is my first project using two different programming languages with Django framework on the server side and ReactJs on the client side.
+This is a fullstack project using two different programming languages with Django framework (python) on the server side and ReactJS (javascript) on the client side.

--   Backend challenging points:
+-   Backend challenges:

     -   SQLite data modeling, with several many-to-many relations, tricky to handle nested data
     -   First time using Django framework, a bit overwhelmed by the Django REST Framework, CORS Headers and auth using simple JWT
     -   Serializer is a new concept to me who only used MERN stack before (full stack JavaScript)

--   Frontend challanging points:
+-   Frontend challanges:
-    -   ReactJs with hooks (useState, useContext, useEffect)
+    -   ReactJS with hooks and context API
-    -   Auth, token management/refresh
+    -   Authentication setting up and token management/refresh
-    -   Image upload (also Pillow on the servser side)
+    -   Image upload front and back(Pillow)
     -   Handle form input using custom hooks (hooksLib.jsx)
     -   Use React Select to dynamically fetch pulldown list data
     -   Pagination
-    -   UI/UX
+    -   UI/UX design

 ## To be continued

 -   Improve error handling and form validations
 -   Complete different scenarios when update recipe
--   Add editor to create recipe form
+-   Implement text editor for recipe form creation
--   Testing
+-   Add unit testing/integration testing
--   Landing page styling
+-   Style landing page
 -   Use css module to prevent css scope issues

 ## Some screen shots